 5.3.6 Potential New Requirements needed to support the use case

-[PR.5.3.6-1]: The 5G network shall support suitable mechanisms to allow establishing automatic roaming (e)-agreements for a specific occasion (time and location) and building temporary relationship among network operator (NPN or PLMN) and other service operators including network operators or third-party content service providers.
+[PR.5.3.6-1]: The 5G network shall support suitable mechanisms to allow establishing automatic roaming (e)-agreements for a specific occasion (time and location) and building temporary relationship among a hosting network operator (NPN or PLMN) and other service operators including network operators (NPN or PLMN) or third-party content service providers.

+NOTE: Both the hosting network and the home network can be a PLMN or NPN but only subscribers of a public network can roam to a PLMN.

-[PR.5.3.6-2]: Subject to regulatory requirements, the 5G network shall allow a network operator to automatically negotiate roaming policies with the 5G network for allowing their subscribers to connect at a specific occasion, e.g. time and location, for their home network services.
+[PR.5.3.6-2]: Subject to regulatory requirements, the 5G system shall support suitable mechanisms to allow a network operator to automatically negotiate roaming policies with the hosting network for allowing their subscribers to connect at a specific occasion, e.g. time and location, for their home network services.

-[PR.5.3.6-3]: Subject to the automatic roaming (e)-agreement, the 5G network shall enable mechanisms to allow a home network operator to configure a UE for using its home network services via a visited network for a certain period of time and/or location.
+[PR.5.3.6-3]: Subject to the automatic roaming (e)-agreement, the 5G network shall enable a home network operator to authorize a UE for using its home network services via a visited hosting network for a certain period of time and/or location.

 [PR.5.3.6-4]: The 5G network shall be able to configure a UE with home operator policies on what services are preferred to be used from the home network for home routed services.

+[PR.5.3.6-5]: Subject to the automatic roaming (e)-agreement between the hosting network operator and home network operator, for UE with only home network (NPN or PLMN) subscription and with authorization to access hosting networks (NPN or PLMN), the 5G system shall support:

+access to the hosting network and use home network services or selected on-demand services via the hosting network.